A Parent’s Guide to Completing the FAFSA

 - Assets which include the balance of cash, savings and investments

 - Alien registration or permanent resident card if not a U.S. citizen

 What if you have not filed your 2018 federal tax return?

 If the 2018 tax return has been filed, use those numbers.
 However, you can complete the FAFSA with estimated tax information and submit it before you’ve filed your return.
 If your tax information is similar to the 2017 tax income, you could use this information.
 If it is not similar, there is an Income Estimator worksheet available when completing the FAFSA that can help you estimate your income.

 As soon as you file your 2018 taxes, you’ll need to update the FAFSA with accurate information because financial awards cannot be determined until the 2017 numbers are received.
 Even if a parent does not claim the student as a dependent, the parent’s tax information is required if the student is considered a dependent for financial aid purposes.

 On the FAFSA, you will need to report the current value of certain assets such as cash, savings, checking, CDs, stocks and bonds.
 You do not need to include the home you live in, life insurance, retirement plans, value of the family farm you live on and operate or the value of a small business with 100 or fewer employees.

 Entering tax information on the FAFSA

 - After starting your FAFSA, click the finances section of the FAFSA.
-You will see a “Link to IRS” button if you are eligible to use the IRS Data Retrieval Tool.

 - Review your federal tax return information.